uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Helper variables (uninitialized, None)

-Starting a loop, in order to acchieve a 50 Hz "sampling rate".
+Starting a loop, in order to achieve a 50 Hz "sampling rate".

 ---
 ### 1.2 self.loop()

 "Main loop"

-Infinite while loop (ok until rospy.is_shutdown==True), every 20 ms (50 Hz)
+"Infinite" while loop (ok until rospy.is_shutdown==True), every 20 ms (50 Hz)

 Do nothing as long as helper variables are not yet initialized